Web-By-Xhicko/Blog-0x01/README.md

 # Info Hub - Your Ultimate Blogging Web Application

-This blogging project represents the first phase of a comprehensive three-project series undertaken to enhance my qualifications for pursuing Django Rest Framework studies.
+This blogging project represents the first phase of a comprehensive Two-project series undertaken to enhance my qualifications for pursuing Django Rest Framework studies.

 Welcome to Info Hub, a powerful blogging platform built with HTML, CSS, JavaScript, Python, and Django.
 Info Hub allows you to access curated content, share your thoughts, connect with others, and explore a world of diverse content.
 This README will guide you through the features and functionalities of Info Hub.